People Category: Staff

 Zavi Swain – He/Him

-Zavi is responsible for a province-wide capacity-building grant program and a provincial community of practice for the supportive recovery sector.
+Zavi is responsible for a province-wide capacity-building grant program and other projects in the supportive recovery sector.
 He is a queer and trans community educator and a white settler living and working on the traditional, unceded and occupied lands of the Musqueam, Squamish, and Tsleil-Waututh peoples.
 Zavi holds a Master of Arts degree from UBC in Gender, Race, Sexuality and Social Justice.
 He has worked in community development for over 12 years in the non-profit and public sector and his own lived experience with mental health and disability informs his work in the community.
 In addition he loves connecting with people about gardening, pets, video games, cooking shows and other passions.

 Noah Chalifoux – He/Him